-13.2 Contributions for information
+4.2.2 Contributions for information

-13.2.1 Contributions submitted to the meeting for information are those which do not require any specific action under the agenda (e.g. descriptive documents submitted by Member States, Sector Members, Associates, Academia or duly authorized entities and organizations, general policy statements, etc.), as well as other documents considered by the study group chairman and/or the rapporteur, in consultation with the author, as being for information.
-They should be published in the original language only (and in any other official language into which they may have been translated by the author) and appear under a separate numbering scheme from the contributions submitted for action.
+4.2.2.1 Contributions submitted to the meeting for information are those which do not require any specific action under the agenda.
+They may be referenced during the meeting to which they are submitted, but will not be placed on the agenda or discussed at the meeting.
+Contributions for information include e.g. descriptive documents submitted by Member States, ITU-D Sector Members, Associates, Academia or other authorized entities and organizations, general policy statements, etc., as well as other documents considered by the study group/working party chairman and/or the rapporteur, in consultation with the author, as being for information.
+They shall be published in the original language only (and in any other official language into which they may have been translated by the author) and appear under a separate numbering scheme from the contributions submitted for action.

-13.2.2 Information documents considered to be of extreme importance might be translated after the meeting if requested by more than 50 per cent of the participants at the meeting, within the budgetary limit.
+4.2.2.2 Information documents considered to be of extreme importance might be translated after the meeting if requested by more than 50 per cent of the participants at the meeting, within the budgetary limit.